A Bible and a Cookbook

 Whole wheat flour weighs as much as bread flour, per unit of volume, but is milled from entire kernel -100% extraction.
 It has has more protein overall but less of the insoluble proteins that bond to form gluten when water is mixed into the flour.

 Ms. Hensperger described the varieties of dry yeast as: 1. active dry yeast; 2. instant (or fast-acting) dried yeast; 3. quick-rise (rapid-rise) yeast; 4. bread machine yeast.
 There are few functional differences between 2, 3 and 4.
 Instant yeast, under any of its names, is the choice for bread machines.
 Ms Hensperger prefers SAF instant yeast to the point that she says it is more potent.
 She suggests two alternatives for each recipe:

 - SAF instant dried yeast (SAF Red),

 - 25% – 33% more bread machine yeast than SAF instant dry yeast.
 For instance, for Dakota Bread, BLBMC says 2 tsp SAF or 2.5 tsp bread machine*.

 The book overstates the amount of yeast needed for a loaf of bread.
 SAF Red is a good product but almost any other instant dry yeast works in a BLBMC recipe in the same amount as the BLBMC suggests for SAF instant dry yeast.
-The alternative for “bread machine” yeast is usually just too high. (*Ms. Hensperger has moved away from suggesting the use of higher amounts of yeasts other than SAF instant dry yeast.
+The alternative for “bread machine” yeast is usually just too high.
+(Ms. Hensperger moved away from suggesting the use of higher amounts of yeasts other than SAF instant dry yeast.
 In a version of the recipe for Dakota Bread in 2015 on her blog she said 2 tsp “bread machine yeast”.
 Her blog ceased to be maintained and her domain name was seized by cybersquatters.).